ciromattia/kcc/README.md

 ### 7-Zip

-This is no longer required as of KCC 6.1.
+This is only required for certain files and advanced features.

+KCC will ask you to install if needed.

-If you still need it, refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation#7-zip
+Refer to the wiki to install: https://github.com/ciromattia/kcc/wiki/Installation#7-zip

 ## INPUT FORMATS
 **KCC** can understand and convert, at the moment, the following input types: